AD1TYA03/autobot-coldmailer/README.md

 # AutoBot - Cold Email Automation Platform

 A beautiful, AI-powered web application for automating cold email campaigns for job applications.
 Built with Next.js, TypeScript, Tailwind CSS, and powered by Google's Gemini AI.
+This is a standard Next.js application that can be deployed to any platform.

 ## 🚀 Features